 What: A knockdown is an activity involving the leveling or spreading of shoaled or mounded material in order to maintain a waterway rather than directly removing material from that waterway.
-Differentiate between in-place knockdowns and dredging activities and develop better protocols for when knockdowns may be appropriate to use.
+Differentiate between in-place knockdowns and dredging activities, and develop better protocols for when knockdowns may be appropriate to use.
 Additionally, identify the potential impacts of in-place knockdowns on habitat and aquatic resources and compare to the potential impacts of regular dredging activities.

-Cost: \$ (Type of cost = studies, policy action; Level of uncertainty = fairly certain due to known range of studies to be conducted to evaluate this issue)
+Cost: \$ (Studies, policy action)

+Uncertainty: Fairly certain due to known range of studies to be conducted to evaluate this issue

-Performance Measure(s): 1) Number of studies conducted on the potential impacts of knockdowns (output) 2) Number of projects that evaluated knockdown and dredging alternatives to determine the option with the least environmental impact
+- 1) Number of studies conducted on the potential impacts of knockdowns (Output) - 2) Number of projects that evaluated knockdown and dredging alternatives to determine the option with the least environmental impact

-Encourage, support and implement the beneficial reuse of dredged material for projects such as wetlands creation/restoration, levee rehabilitation, landfill cover, and upland building material where environmentally acceptable.
+Encourage, support, and implement the beneficial reuse of dredged material for projects such as wetlands creation/restoration, levee rehabilitation, landfill cover, and upland building material where environmentally acceptable.